 Compelling and compassionate, the Courageous Parents Network core staff speak to the lived experience of patient families with a unique combination of authority and sensitivity.
 All bereaved parents and/or pediatric palliative care professionals, they are conversant in the language of serious, rare and fatal conditions—and how a devastating diagnosis, the illness journey, and bereavement affect the family and the caregiver-provider relationship.

-- Accompanying You Accompanying Families of Seriously Ill Children
+- Communicating with Families of Seriously Ill Children

-Workshops, panels, presentations and Facebook Live events on topics relating to anticipatory grief, advance care planning, pediatric palliative care, and bereavement
+Panels, presentations and virtual events (choice of platform) on topics relating to anticipatory grief, advance care planning, pediatric palliative care, and bereavement

 Blyth Taylor Lord, Founder and Executive Director